kainazzzo/printstreamer/docs/features/documentation/README.md

 ## Streaming Implementations
 # PrintStreamer

-**PrintStreamer** streams your 3D printer webcam to YouTube Live with automated broadcast creation and MJPEG proxy server.
-It includes a web UI and a background poller for Moonraker integration.
+**PrintStreamer** streams your 3D printer webcam to YouTube Live with automated broadcast creation.
+The web UI serves a webcam MJPEG feed and a background poller integrates with Moonraker.

 ---